 In Greek mythology, legend has it, ships passing through a narrow strait were forced between a terrible duo: Scylla, a six-headed monster, on one side, and Charybdis, a whirlpool that would suck in sailors who came too close, on the other.

-The myth is a fitting metaphor for navigating safely between cancer and COVID-19, Charu Aggarwal, MD, MPH, an associate professor of Hematology-Oncology, noted during the Abramson Cancer Center’s “Cancer and COVID-19” virtual conference last week, which brought together more than 3,700 health professionals.
+The myth is a fitting metaphor for navigating safely between cancer and COVID-19, Charu Aggarwal, MD, MPH, an associate professor of Hematology-Oncology, noted during the Abramson Cancer Center’s “Cancer and COVID-19” virtual conference last week, which brought together about 1,900 health professionals.

 Aggarwal credited a recent editorial in the New England Journal of Medicine by Mark Lewis, MD, for the metaphor and added, “It’s like being between a rock and hard place for us, as well as for our patients.”